Ask AI

 Update your public website from HTTP to HTTPS

-As suggested by Google, the ultimate solution is to update your website from HTTP to HTTPS.
+As suggested by Google and Chromium security guidance, the only durable solution is to migrate your public website from HTTP to HTTPS.

 Once you update your website to HTTPS, please note that you also need to set IfSSL to ‘true’ and specify the secure port number for SSL connection via the HTTPPort API before calling the HTTP upload method of the SDK.